ballerina-platform/ballerina-lang/docs/SyntaxSummary.md

 This is an informal introduction to the Ballerina language.

 ## Structure of a Ballerina Program
 Every Ballerina program has both a textual representation and a normative visual representation.
-A Ballerina program can be modularized into a collection of files, with each file contributing one or more resources, functions or types.
-To access these from another file they must be explicitly imported by the other file.
+A Ballerina program can be modularized into a collection of packages, with each package(collection of files) contributing one or more resources, functions, actions or types.
+To access these from another package they must be explicitly imported by the other package.

 The structure of a file in Ballerina is as follow: